 As a limited company shareholder, you can only take money out as dividends.
 If you’re also the director of your company, you could pay yourself a salary lower than your taxable allowance to access your money regularly while staying tax efficient.
 However, any profit over the threshold can only be taken out of the company as a dividend.

 Depending on the amount of the dividend, you may also have to pay income tax as a shareholder of a limited company.
 In the 2018/2019 year, the dividend allowance was £2,000, and this figure could decrease in the future.
 Anything above that is taxed, and that is a further loss you’ll have to face.

 Deciding to invest in the housing market as a private landlord or as a limited company should not be taken lightly.
-Which formula is the best for you depends on your personal circumstances?
-If you only have money to invest in one buy to let property and plan to use all generated income for personal purposes, it is more profitable to buy as a private investor.
+Which formula is the best for you depending on your personal circumstances?
+If you only have money to invest in one buy-to-let property and plan to use all generated income for personal purposes, it is more profitable to buy as a private investor.

 If, on the other hand, you don’t want to use the funds to create a personal income but rather plan to reinvest profits through the company, or if you can afford to buy at least four properties, it is undoubtedly much more profitable to buy in a limited company name.